photo/frontend/documentation/api/PostPhotoDelete.markdown

-Open Photo API / Get Photos
+Open Photo API / Delete Photo
 =======================
 #### OpenPhoto, a photo service for the masses